yuhui1208/api/substrate/extrinsics.md

   Payment: Reserved balances from `set_subs` and `set_identity` are slashed and handled by `Slash`.
 Verification request deposits are not returned; they should be cancelled manually using `cancel_request`.

-  The dispatch origin for this call must be _Root_ or match `T::ForceOrigin`.
+  The dispatch origin for this call must match `T::ForceOrigin`.

   - `target`: the account whose identity the judgement is upon.
 This must be an account   with a registered identity.